SamGowland/Gowla-Macro-Boards/README.md

 For more advanced programming follow the [QMK tutorials](https://beta.docs.qmk.fm/tutorial).

+The [default build](https://github.com/qmk/qmk_firmware/tree/master/keyboards/gowla) is also available for use through QMK toolbox and files availble ready to make modifications for more complex layouts.

 ## Additional Use Cases

 Find additonal and alternative use cases for the PCB within [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses).